 It can be tied by standards for both revenue and the number of employees they have, depending on the industry they are in.
 Sometimes these standards are further broken down by product within an industry.

 A manufacturing business in rice milling is not permitted to have over 500 employees, whereas a manufacturing business in wet corn milling identifies as a small business as long as it has less than 1,250 employees.
 And for other forms of farming, the limits are set at a revenue cap rather than an employee count.
 SME standards are maintained by the U.S. Small Business Administration.

-It refer to companies with an employee count below 500, as defined by Innovation, Science and Economic Development Canada (ISED).
+It refers to companies with an employee count below 500, as defined by Innovation, Science, and Economic Development Canada (ISED).
 A small business should have no more than 100 employees, and a micro business is limited to five employees.

 In Hong Kong SMEs are defined as manufacturing companies that have an employee headcount that does not exceed 100 employees.
 Non-manufacturing companies qualify as SMEs when they have less than 50 employees on their payroll.

 Can neobanks benefit SMEs?

 Evidently, Small business requires better loan sources and funding to keep growing their businesses.
 Banks and traditional lending institutions are often averse to loaning money to SMEs because they are considered to be high-risk ventures.